wehlutyk/thesis/content/3-gistr-4-results.md

 For $n = 100$, we further resampled $\bm{\theta}^0$ ten times (step 1) and ran steps 2-4 ten times for each of those 10 parameter sets, yielding an overall $\hat{f}_{100} = 1437.5$, that is .70 errors per transformation.
 We conclude from this evaluation that a training set between 100 and 200 alignments is enough to reduce the final error below one word per transformation.

-We thus developed a small console interface to hand-code 200 alignments of non-trivial transformations (see @fig:gistr-goldcli for how this is done).
+We thus hand-coded 200 alignments of non-trivial transformations, using a simple console interface illustrated in @fig:gistr-goldcli.
-The manual alignments were then used as a parameter training set, on which brute forcing the best $\bm{\theta} \in [-1, 0]^3$ with discretisation step up to .025 achieved a training fit of 240 (i.e., 1.2 errors per transformation), confirming that our hand-coded alignments are most likely not possible to reproduce perfectly with this parametrisation.
+The manual alignments were used as a parameter training set, on which brute forcing the best $\bm{\theta} \in [-1, 0]^3$ with discretisation step up to .025 achieved a training fit of 240 (i.e., 1.2 errors per transformation), confirming that our hand-coded alignments are most likely not possible to reproduce perfectly with this parametrisation.
 The final parameters obtained with this approach are $\theta_{mismatch} = -.89$, $\theta_{open} = -.29$, and $\theta_{extend} = -.12$.
 $\theta_{exchange}$ was then set to $-.5$ after manual trial and error.